 1H1.
 Eligibility.
 No rider may race in a category other than that which is stated on his or her license.
-Masters and Elite riders may compete in any races for their age or younger, but not races exclusively for Espoirs.
-Espoir riders may compete in any races for their age or older, but not Masters races.
+Masters may compete in any races for their age or younger, but not races exclusively for Under 23s or Juniors.
+Under 23 and Junior riders may compete in any races for their age or older, but not Masters races.
 Juniors with a racing age of 14 or younger may compete in youth races.
 UCI Trade Team members are not allowed to enter Masters Races.
 Generally, in combined races riders must declare which event they are riding and are eligible for only one prize unless the official race announcement states otherwise.